JustinDiala/Currency-Converter-Java-/README.txt

     3) better user interface.
     4) more code optimization
     5) different languages.
+- Additional side note, more comments will be added soon in the code and Executable will be added in the code.
+Apologies for the inconvenience.
 - If you have any suggestions on potential updates feel free to email me
     Email: jbdiala@yahoo.com